-Additionally, a confined aquatic disposal (CAD) cell may be developed within the harbor to hold any unsuitable dredge material (i.e., material that is not suitable for open water placement) that may be generated by the project.
+Additionally, a confined aquatic disposal (CAD) cell may be developed within the harbor to hold any unsuitable dredge material that may be generated by the project.

 All potential in harbor disposal sites are shown in Figure 2.
 The CLDS is not shown.